kworam/ProcScript/README.md

 -------------------------

 * Type Checks Input and Output Parameters
-* Makes Synchronous Programming Easier
+* Makes Synchronous Programming Easy
 * Pure JavaScript: No Compilers or Preprocessors
-* Great for porting C# or Java code to JavaScript
+* Code JavaScript like you would C# or Java
 * Great Debugging Support
 * Provides Code Coverage Statistics